return42/sphkerneldoc/linux_src_doc/lib/idr_c.rst

 Allocates an id in the range start <= id < end, or returns -ENOSPC.
 On memory allocation failure, returns -ENOMEM.

+Compared to \ :c:func:`ida_get_new_above`\  this function does its own locking, and should be used unless there are special requirements.

 Use \ :c:func:`ida_simple_remove`\  to get rid of an id.

 .. _`ida_simple_remove`: